imazen/keyhub/spec/roadmap.md

 # Milestones

-## Preview 1 (We start deploying this to new customers immediately)
+## Preview 0 - March 1st 2013 - Private beta group

 * Change all primary keys to GUID
 * Solve repeat OpenID login issue
 * Solve username/e-mail issue - username should always be e-mail or sha1 of email, if > 50chars

+## Preview 1 - March 14th 3013 - All new customers

+* Remove all passwords/confidential information from repository, truncate history.
 * Redirect to HTTPS if request is HTTP
 * Don't crash on unrecognized SKUs.
 Not all SKUs can be linked, this is by design.

-## Preview 2 (Deploy to all customers at this point; we can also begin open-sourcing)
+## Preview 2 - Apr.
+1st 2013 - All customers, open-sourcing begins

 * Add customer data prefill based on transaction data
 * Fix private key management